Line S8 (Milan suburban railway service): History

 The route was activated on 14 December 2008, and was initially an hourly regional rail service between its two termini.
 In September 2009, the frequency of services on the route was increased, to bring it up to one service every 30 minutes during rush hour.

 On 13 December 2009, the route was reclassified as the S8 suburban rail line.
 On 22 March 2010, service frequency was increased again, to bring services to half-hourly intervals from 05:00 to 11:00 and from 13:00 to 22:00 on weekdays.

-As of 2025, the frequency has been increased to half-hourly from Monday to Saturday, with hourly frequency only from 22:00 to 00:00.
+As of December 2025, the frequency has been increased to half-hourly from Monday to Saturday, from early morning to late at night.
 On Sunday the frequency is hourly.

 Stations

 The stations on the S8 are as follows (the stations with a coloured background are within the municipality of Milan):